marco-willi/camera-trap-classifier-publication-code/README.md

 ```
 # Train a Model

+Model training relies on the specifications in the config.ini file and requires a specific folder strucutre.

 1. Open the config/config.ini file and make the following adjustments:
 - projects: choose for which dataset to train the model
 - paths: define paths